Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Introduction

+In nonautonomous dynamics, the possible existence of strange nonchaotic attractors \cite{milon,vinograd,johnson1,jager3} at the bifurcation point of the $\gamma$-parametric family (where both strictly positive and negative Lyapunov exponents exist) may prevent the occurrence of such a critical slowing down.
+Nonetheless, it has been found that, even in the case of existence of a strange nonchaotic attractor, there exists a set of positive measure in the skewproduct base for which a change of sign of the FTLE takes place, as long as the FTLE are calculated for a sufficiently small integration time.\cite{jager1}

-In the framework proposed in this paper, we describe EWS of critical transitions which are not necessarily of slow parametric variation.
-In particular, FTLE are shown to be effective EWS of $c$-parametric families of transition equations $x'=f(t,x,\Gamma(ct))$ which exhibit rate-induced tracking, that is, for which high rates $c>0$ (fast transition) are beneficial.
-The state of the system during the transition is described by a locally pullback attractive solution coming from the past, whose FTLE change of sign to point out the proximity of the values of $c$ on which the equation changes drastically of behaviour.
-For greater efficiency, the EWS can be issued once an overgrowth of FTLE (before reaching positive values) is detected.
-We remark that our skewproduct formulation points out clearly the trajectory on which this phenomenon takes place.
-We also remark that the proposed EWS can also be effective in other $c$-parametric families of transition equations aparts from those which exhibit rate-induced tracking.
+In Section~\ref{sec:5earlywarningsignals} of this paper, we describe EWS of transitions which do not necessarily have slow parametric variation.
+In particular, FTLE are shown to be effective EWS for $c$-parametric families of transition equations \eqref{eq:x'=f(t,x,Gammac(t))} with $\Gamma^c(t)=\Gamma(ct)$ which exhibit rate-induced tracking, that is, for which high rates $c>0$ (fast transition) are beneficial.
+The state of the system during the transition is described by a locally pullback attractive solution.
+The FTLE along this special trajectory exhibit a change of sign near the critical value of $c$ where a drastic change of asymptotic dynamics appears.
+As a matter of fact, a substantial increase of the FTLE (even before reaching positive values) may be already considered as an EWS.

+We remark that the skewproduct formulation in Subsection~\ref{subsec:4jointskewproduct} univoquely identifies the trajectory on which this phenomenon takes place.
+Although our analysis focuses on rate-induced tracking, we stress that the proposed EWS can also be effective for other critical transitions appearing in equations of the type of \eqref{eq:x'=f(t,x,Gammac(t))}.

+In Section~\ref{sec:Vrateinducedtrackingphenomena}, we investigate several transition equations for concave and d-concave time-dependent systems where rate-induced tracking occurs.
+In particular, Subsection \ref{subsec:5Crateinduced}, deals with a population modelled by the equation